Remote Persistent Workers

 Establish strict review and modification guidelines for remote persistent worker source or executable code, e.g., by requiring mandatory code reviews and restricting the set of users who are allowed to check in changes.

-You have to enable remote persistent workers both on the server side (EngFlow RE Service) and on the client side.
+To use Remote Persistent Workers, enable it both on the server side (EngFlow RE Service) and on the client side.

-To use persistent workers with docker execution, the docker container must be kept running with the persistent worker process inside.
-This requires the following configuration flags to be set:
+With docker execution, the docker container must be kept running with the persistent worker process inside.
+Set the following configuration flags:

 --allow_docker=true --docker_allow_reuse=true --experimental_persistent_worker_and_docker=true